o-l-a-v/winget-intune-win32/README.md

 ## Disclaimer
 * Files and info in this repo is provided as is.
 I'm not responsible for what you decide to push to your clients.
 * I'm not good at git.
 Feel free to commit changes, but I might struggle doing git right.
 Bear with me.
+* If logic in this repo breaks, I do not commit to fix it in a timely manner.

 ## Background
 After I saw [rothgecw](https://github.com/rothgecw) had found of that [Winget-cli can run from System context](https://github.com/microsoft/winget-cli/discussions/962#discussioncomment-1561274), I started thinking about how that would be usefull from Intune.